madkins23/go-slog/bench/README.md

 * Actual testing is done by calling through a `slog.Logger` object.
 * Documentation for functions in `_test.go` files in this directory is not included in [`pkg.go.dev`](https://pkg.go.dev/github.com/madkins23/go-slog/bench)
+* Benchmark tests only operate against the final call (e.g. `Info()`).
+  The initial creation of a `slog.Logger` object, which may include the use of `Handler.WithAttrs()` and/or `Handler.WithGroup()` calls is not measured as it is generally an initialization step and (in theory) only called once, whereas the logging calls are done many times.

 ### `TestMain`